Geetha63/MS-Teams-Scripts/CQDReport/README.md

 Or if you have choosen the **option 2** please provide the `Input.csv` file

-Now script will popup for Teams Admin credentialsto to connect the CQDDATA tool
+Now script will popup for Teams Admin credentials to connect the CQD tool

 ![Signin](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/CQD-Signin.png)